 Karen Werme (owner/director)

 My eighth grade yearbook has a picture of me and underneath, my life goal: To Own my own Daycare.
 Owning Book Worms has been a life goal for me and I’m proud of myself for obtaining that goal.
 I now spend my time as the owner and director.
 Caring for children was a natural talent that started when I was 11 years old.
 The first children who were left in my care were three brothers all under three years of age.
 They were a handful and they taught me everything I know!
 I went to college and obtained a Bachelor of Science Degree in Early Childhood Education.
 I moved to Philadelphia from Connecticut in 2002 and that September started working at a prestigious Center City private preschool.
 I was there for ten years and the last four I spent as Director.
 I should also mention that I owned a successful eBay selling business, which was featured in the Wall Street Journal.
 Luckily for me, I also have my own child, Mayson, whom I get to enjoy everyday.
-She is currently in fourth grade and is ten years old.
+She is currently in sixth grade and is twelve years old.
 When I’m not working or hanging out with my daughter I like to eat out, run, exercise, visit family and rest.

 I feel blessed to be part of the Book Worms community, and i enjoy my job every day!
 I have over 15 years of experience working professionally with children, and am a resource parent (foster mom) in Delaware county.
 I have training and education in early childhood development, art education, child psychology, and behavioral development among other areas.
 I earned a BFA in Painting/Drawing and an MA in Museum Education from the University of the Arts.
 Previously, I worked for the University of the Arts as the Pre-College Programs Director, Delaware Art Museum as an art program manager, and Beginnings Learning Center as an art teacher.
 I have volunteered at several local Museums, including the Philadelphia Museum of Art and the Please Touch Museum.
 After working as a director and administrator for several years, I decided to return to a day care/ PreKindergarten environment where I can do what I love most- taking young learners on a wonderful journey to discover their creative self!